HIVIZ Shooting Tips

 Shooting Tip #1: Determine Eye Dominance

-In addition to the accuracy advantages of the TriViz sight, it has the ability to function as a rangefinder for turkey hunters.
+In addition to the accuracy advantages of the HIVIZ TriViz sight, it also has the ability to function as a rangefinder for turkey hunters.
 Shoulder the shotgun as the bird approaches and establish your sight picture.
 When the turkey’s body fills the rear sight frame, an average-sized tom is within range.

 If time allows, it is much more effective to shift your feet after the first shot and make a smooth move on the second target.
 Think of each target in a report pair and consider how you would set-up for the second target if it were a single.
 The same technique can be applied on gamebirds as well.
 After connecting with a first shot don’t instantly snap off a second shot off balance.
 Shift your feet slightly and make a smooth second shot to connect with that double.

 Shooting Tip #4: Keep Your Cheek Against the Stock

-Shooting Tip #5: Follow Through
+Shooting Tip #5: Follow-Through

-There are three commonly accepted techniques for achieving forward allowance, or lead, on a moving target.
+There are three commonly accepted techniques for achieving forward allowance, or “lead”, on a moving target.
 They are sustained (maintained) lead, pull-away, and swing (pull) through.
 Which one you choose as your primary method is a matter of personal choice.
-However, in order to reach a higher level of ability it’s a good idea to get comfortable with all three.
+However, to be a truly skilled shooter, it’s a good idea to get comfortable with all three methods.

 Some target presentations may be more effectively shot with a different technique than your primary style.
 The springing teal is a good example.
 Depending on the other target in a pair you may have to attempt the teal rising, at its apex, or dropping.
-A large percentage of shooters will employ swing-through on the way up, sustained lead at the apex and pull-away for the dropping teal.
+A large percentage of shooters will employ swing-through on the way up, sustained lead at the apex, and pull-away for the dropping teal.

-During your practice sessions you should practice with the different techniques on problem presentations and see what works best for you.
+During your practice sessions, you should practice with the different techniques on problem presentations and see what works best for you.

 Regardless of the lead method you choose, follow-through is one of the most critical elements of a successful shot.